Syedaaneesa/flexedge/README.md

 ---

 ## 🚀 Outcome
-✅ Fully responsive WordPress website optimized for maximum performance ✅ Clean, professional, and intuitive design
+✅ Fully responsive WordPress website optimized for high performance ✅ Modern, clean, and professional design
-✅ Improved user experience with clear, engaging call-to-actions ✅ Simple and user-friendly for easy client management and updates
+✅ Enhanced user experience with clear and engaging calls to action ✅ Easy-to-use interface for seamless client management and updates

 ---